qpdf/qpdf/manual/design.rst

 is an implementation for each of the basic object types (array, dictionary, null, boolean, string, number, etc.) as well as a few special ones including ``uninitialized``, ``unresolved``, ``reserved``, and ``destroyed``.
-When an object is first referenced, its underlying ``QPDFValue`` has type ``unresolved``.
-When the object is first resolved, the ``QPDFObject`` in the cache has its internal ``QPDFValue`` replaced with the object as read from the file.
-Since it is the ``QPDFObject`` object that is shared by all referencing ``QPDFObjectHandle`` objects as well as by the owning ``QPDF`` object, this ensures that any future changes to the object, including replacing the object with a completely different one, will be reflected across all ``QPDFObjectHandle`` objects that reference it.
+When an object is first created, its underlying ``QPDFValue`` has type ``unresolved``.
+When the object is first accessed, the ``QPDFObject`` in the cache has its internal ``QPDFValue`` replaced with the object as read from the file.
+Since it is the ``QPDFObject`` object that is shared by all referencing ``QPDFObjectHandle`` objects as well as by the owning ``QPDF`` object, this ensures that any future changes to the object, including replacing the object with a completely different one by calling ``QPDF::replaceObject`` or ``QPDF::swapObjects``, will be reflected across all ``QPDFObjectHandle`` objects that reference it.

 A ``QPDFValue`` that originated from a PDF input source maintains a pointer to the ``QPDF`` object that read it (its *owner*).
-When that ``QPDF`` object is destroyed, it disconnects all reachable from it by clearing their owner.
+When that ``QPDF`` object is destroyed, it disconnects all objects reachable from it by clearing their owner.
 For indirect objects (all objects in the object cache), it also replaces the object's value with an object of type ``destroyed``.
 This means that, if there are still any referencing ``QPDFObjectHandle`` objects floating around, requesting their owning ``QPDF`` will return a null pointer rather than a pointer to a ``QPDF`` object that is either invalid or points to something else, and any attempt to access an indirect object that is associated with a destroyed ``QPDF`` object will throw an exception.
 This operation also has the effect of breaking any circular references (which are common and, in some cases, required by the PDF specification), thus preventing memory leaks when ``QPDF`` objects are destroyed.

 Objects prior to qpdf 11
 ~~~~~~~~~~~~~~~~~~~~~~~~